ConditionHQConditionHQ

 The exit inspection must be conducted before any contractors — cleaners, painters, or tradespeople — attend the property.
 The exit condition report must document the property as the tenant left it, not after rectification has occurred.
 An oven cleaned by a contractor before the exit inspection was documented is evidence that cannot be recovered.
 Organise the exit inspection, complete it fully, and take photographs before any work orders are issued.

-Coordinate the inspection date with the tenant where practicable.
-While no obligation requires a joint inspection, notifying the tenant of the inspection time gives them the opportunity to attend — and if they choose to, any disagreements can be noted and discussed in real time rather than through a subsequent written dispute.
+Coordinate the inspection date with the tenant.
+Because Section 30A makes the inspection a joint exercise, giving the tenant clear notice of the inspection time and a genuine opportunity to attend is not just good practice — it is what allows you to complete a compliant report if the tenant ultimately does not turn up.
 Document your notification of the inspection date and any response received, regardless of whether the tenant attends.

 What to Inspect During the ACT Exit Walkthrough